 French energy giant EDF has been developing the Gunaa Sicarú wind park project since 2015.
 The problem: wind power stations were planned for construction on the territory of the indigenous Unión Hidalgo community.
 While EDF tried to secure authorization permits from the Mexican state for the project, the indigenous group was, however, not sufficiently consulted in the process.
 This is why Unión Hidalgo representatives, the Mexican organization ProDESC and ECCHR filed a civil suit against EDF in France in October 2020.
 The company was supposed to halt construction on the wind farm project until it is able to guarantee human rights standards.
 In June 2022, however, the Mexican energy ministry itself shut down the project before its completion.
 This decision is a great success for the indigenous group – but due to prior damages, the proceedings in France continue.

 According to international human rights conventions, indigenous peoples have the right to free, prior and informed consent before an infrastructural or similar project can be developed on their land – a human right that companies like EDF are obliged to respect.

-This is exactly the problem in Mexico: the community so far was not effectively included in the decision-making process concerning the project.
-Some of the project’s critics are stigmatized, threatened and even physically attacked.
-EDF does not intervene and is said to have offered benefits to project supporters one-sidedly.
-The company thereby ignores the community’s right to free, prior and informed consultation and consent.
+This was precisely the problem in Mexico: the community was not sufficiently included in the decision-making process concerning the project.
+Those critical of the project were stigmatized, threatened and even physically attacked, while EDF did nothing to intervene and even allegedly offered benefits to supporters of the project.
+The company thereby neglected the community’s right to free, prior and informed consultation and consent.